MolSSI/mmic_docking/README.md

 # What is Docking?
 Docking is a computational technique used to determine the optimal binding modes of a ligand-receptor system.
 A ligand is typically a small (e.g. drug) molecule that binds to a macromolecular receptor such as a protein.
 A docking simulation estimates the strength of the binding (or a quantitative "score") in the vicinity of the receptor's binding site.
-Each score corresponds to the 3D conformation and orientation (or "pose") of the ligand relative to the receptor.
+Each score corresponds to the 3D conformation and orientation of the ligand relative to the receptor (or the "pose").

 <p align="center">
 <img src="mmic_docking/data/imgs/docking-sys-removebg.png" width="500">